leo-lyy/leo-lyy.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Participated in *Soft Matter: A Realm of Theory and Simulation*.
+Participated in *SOFT MATTER: A REALM OF THEARY AND SIMULATION*.
 My very first poster presentation! 🧪✨